How much does an interior designer cost? (and what it means for your home value)

 • How do you determine a budget for a project?

 • Do you require a down payment or a retainer fee?
-If so, how much is it?
+If so, how much is required?

 • What is the budget for this project?